Growers Can Reap the Benefits of Healthy Soils with Humic Acid

 - Foliar spray: Spraying humic acid is one of the fastest application methods that allows growers the opportunity to cover a wider area in a shorter timeframe.
 Humic acid can be sprayed on plant leaves or directly on the soil, and both approaches can boost plant health and ensure a strong yield.

 - Drip irrigation: Growers often mix humic acid with irrigation water and disperse the solution through a drip irrigation system to improve soil structure.

 - Granular form: In powder form, humic acid can be applied in the furrow or diluted in water and sprayed on the soil.

 After making the decision to apply humic acid, growers can assess their soil type and structure with the help of a local agronomist to determine the right application rate.

-Most humic acid products are approved for organic production and available at local retail distribution centers.
+Some humic acid products are approved for organic production and available at local retail distribution centers.
 One example of a wettable, granular formulation available to organic growers is PURIC® WSG.
 The formulation acts quickly to enhance soil structure and health and to enhance nutrient availability and uptake.
 It also delivers long-lasting efficacy in the field.